zappbrandigan/wiki_docs/docs/music-publishing/glossary.md

 ## B

 **Blanket License** -
-A license issued by a rightsholder or their representative that provides for use of their entire catalog for a predetermined period of time.
-Examples of blanket licenses include those signed by digital service providers like Spotify with performing and mechanical rights organizations, or the agreements that ra
+A license issued by a rights holder or their representative that provides for use of their entire catalog for a predetermined period of time.
+Examples of blanket licenses include those signed by digital service providers like Spotify with performing and mechanical rights organizations.

 ## C